muchsinhisyam/COMP6343-WADS-Final-Project/README.md

 4. Once your done submit the form, you'll be directed to the Orders page.
 5. Wait for our confirmation, we'll contact you from your phone number for asking your custom order details and illustration.
 6. Once we get your custom order illustrations, we give the price and invoice of the custom order.
+5. The customer can check the order status by visiting the orders page.
+This page can be visited by clicking the 'ORDERS' button on the sidebar.
+Apart from checking the status, the client can view their transaction history.
-7. Pay the custom order, and your order will be processed.
+7. If the order status is 'Waiting for Payment' the customer must pay the custom order, afterwards the custom order will be processed.
-8. Once the order finished, your custom order will be sent to your resident.
+8. Once the order finished, the custom order will be sent to your resident.

 ## Admin Controls / Privileges
 - Products Managements.